sergiodxa/remix-utils/README.md

 }
 ```

-This function can follow many conventions
+This function can follow this convention:

-You can pass a FormData object to the `namedAction`, then it will try to

-- Find a field named `/something` and use it as the action name removing the `/`
+You can pass a FormData object to the `namedAction`, then it will try to find a field named `intent` and use the value as the action name.
-- Find a field named `intent` and use the value as the action name
-- Find a field named `action` and use the value as the action name
-- Find a field named `_action` and use the value as the action name

-You can pass an URLSearchParams object to the `namedAction`, then it will try to

-- Find a query parameter named `/something` and use it as the action name removing the `/`
-- Find a query parameter named `intent` and use the value as the action name
-- Find a query parameter named `action` and use the value as the action name
-- Find a query parameter named `_action` and use the value as the action name

-You can pass an URL object to the `namedAction`, it will behave as with a URLSearchParams object.

-You can pass a Request object to the `namedAction`, then it will try to

-- Call `new URL(request.url)` and use it as the URL object
-- Call `request.formData()` and use it as the FormData object

 If, in any case, the action name is not found, the `actionName` then the library will try to call an action named `default`, similar to a `switch` in JavaScript.